Notes on Sincerity and such

 There is some tension between these virtues and the virtues of tact and discretion (see below).

-I think maybe if we all exhibited parrhêsia we’d get sick of it pretty quick, but in small doses it’s valuable.
+Maybe if we all exhibited parrhêsia we’d get sick of it, but in small doses it’s valuable.
 It’s the person with a bit of parrhêsia who is the first to call out someone on their racist joke or sexist assumption, or to mention the elephant in the room, or to laugh at the emperor’s new clothes, or to confront someone about their drinking problem while everyone else keeps to the conspiracy of silence.

 Being sincere isn’t always about what you communicate, but sometimes about what you won’t.
 If you feel the need to be mysterious, if you like to keep people guessing, if you present yourself as something of a code and judge your friends by their ability to crack it… well, you might want to consider how to be more straightforward instead.[2]

-Some people are said to have nothing to hide, to wear their hearts on their sleeves, to be totally up-front, warts and all.
-Such people accept the vulnerability of being known as they are for the freedom of not having to remember their lines.
+Some people are said to have nothing to hide, to wear their hearts on their sleeves, to be totally up-front.
+Such people accept the vulnerability of being known as they are in exchange for the freedom from having to remember their lines.
 They can relax and be who they are.
-It can be stressful to keep a secret or to live a double life; it is burdensome to censor yourself to avoid giving yourself away.[2]
-The things we keep secret are often the things we least like attention brought to, but to keep them a secret means that we must regularly attend to them by reminding ourselves how and why to keep them hidden.
+It can be stressful to keep a secret or to live a double life; it is burdensome to censor yourself to avoid giving yourself away.[3]
+The things we keep secret are often the things we least like attention brought to, but to keep them secret means we must regularly attend to them by reminding ourselves how and why to keep them hidden.

 But what about tact and discretion?